jacksund/simmate/tutorials/02_ Run_a_workflow.md

 You've now submitted a Simmate workflow to a remote cluster :partying_face: :partying_face: :partying_face: !!!

 Be sure to go back through this tutorial a few times before moving on.
-Submitting remote jobs can be very tedious but it's important to understand.
+Submitting remote jobs can be tedious but it's important to understand.
 Advanced features of Simmate will let you skip a lot of this work down the road, but that won't happen until tutorial 07.